fiaravia/contracts-verification-benchmark/contracts/payment_splitter/README.md

 - **v6**: homograph attack in ZERO_ADDRESS
 - **v7**: `releasable` must be called by the payee
 - **v8**: owner can withdraw remining balance
+- **v9**: owner can withdraw remining balance & payees can have zero shares

 ## Verification data